Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Results

-We now address the transmission coefficient $T(E)$ from \eqref{T} for the same profile $V_e(x)$ in Fig.$\,$\ref{Ec_fig}(a), with same parameters of Fig.$\,$\ref{Numerical_quant_probs_alpha25_lev2}, and once more with $\Phi_{0}(x,0)$ as the initial wave packet in the quantum scenario.
-Following the same situations as described by $P_{0,S,Q}(x,t)$ in the previous section, we compare the three scenarios for $T(E)$, that is, $T_0(E)$, $T_S(E)$, and $T_Q(E)$, which refer respectively to no light-matter, semiclassical, and quantum interaction scenarios.
+We now address the transmission coefficient $T(E)$ from \eqref{T} to verify wheter or not the polaritonic feature can really be seen in such transport feature.
+Following the same scenarios as described by $P_{0,S,Q}(x,t)$, we compare the three scenarios for $T(E)$, that is, $T_0(E)$, $T_S(E)$, $T_Q(E)$, which refer respectively to no light-matter, semiclassical, quantum interaction scenarios.

-In Fig. \ref{D(E)_vs_T(E)}(a) we compare $T_0(E)$ (black) with $T_S(E)$ (red, resonant $\omega=\omega_e$).
-No important differences are observed, apart from a higher transmission coefficient for $T_S(E)$.
-This small difference can be explained knowing that in this semiclassical picture the bottom of the well is oscillating, at $\nu\approx18.8$ THz, so that electrons with an initial low energy $E$ are, at some times, aligned with the resonant energies of the well, and this provides more transmission than with a $\nu=0$ potential.
+In Fig. \ref{D(E)_vs_T(E)} we compare $T_0(E)$ (black) with $T_S(E)$ (green, resonant $\omega=\omega_e$).
+No important differences are seen, apart from a higher transmission coefficient for $T_S(E)$.
+This small difference could be explained by knowing that in the semiclassical picture the bottom of the well is oscillating at $\nu\approx19$ THz, so that electrons with an initial low energy are, at some times, aligned with the resonant energies of the well, so providing more transmission than with $\nu=0$.
+One could be tempted to say that this reflects recent works showing that strong light-matter coupling may enhance conductivity \cite{conductivity2DEG,conductivity2DEGnon,conductivitylandau, conductivityorgan}, but one should also keep in mind the quantitative limitations of our model.

-In Fig. \ref{D(E)_vs_T(E)}(b) we compare $T_0(E)$ (black) with $T_Q(E)$ (in red for the resonant $\omega=\omega_e$ and in blue for the nonresonant $\omega=0.01\, \omega_e$).
-The striking new feature is the appearance, for the resonant photon case (red), of two peaks around the second resonant RTD energy of the no light-matter interaction case; the reason can qualitatively be understood from the arguments mentioned in Appendix \ref{appendix_dressed}.
-The light-dressed eigenstates $E_{\pm}$ of $H_{Q}$ are not the same as $E_{0,1}$ of $H_e$, and have, at resonance, an avoided crossing $E_+ - E_-\approx 2 \hbar \gamma_{m=0}$; since $\gamma_{m=0}\approx 11.6$ THz in our system, such energy spacing is roughly $15$ meV.
-The energy difference of that double peak in Fig. \ref{D(E)_vs_T(E)}(b) is a bit larger due to the role of the finite height barriers and the following broadening of the states.

-This double-peak feature does not occur for the nonresonant photon (blue) in Fig. \ref{D(E)_vs_T(E)}(b) because of lack of conservation of energy, since the initial $E_1+\hbar \omega /2$ and final $E_0 +3\hbar \omega /2$ energy states are near-degenerate only if $\omega\approx \omega_e$.
-As discussed in Appendix \ref{appendix_dressed}, away from resonance the coupling term, whose strength is given by $\alpha$, is not able to correlate such doublet states, and the avoided crossing is not observed.

-Notice that no such double-peak splitting appears in the first resonant RTD level (for both red and blue lines), since the initial energy related to $\Phi_{0}(x,0)$ is so low that it cannot activate $\Phi_{1}(x,0)$, which requires an increment of $\hbar \omega_e=78$ meV; in other words, $\Phi_{0}(x,0)$ evolves as if $H_{Q} \approx H_e$ since $\Phi_{1}(x,0) \approx 0$.
-Such energy conservation restriction applies only to the case when $l=0$ photons are involved at the beginning of the simulation; for $l \neq 0$ the electromagnetic field has enough energy to allow $\Phi_{l}(x,0)$ to create $\Phi_{l+1}(x,0)$.
-So, in general, such level splitting feature will occur for any resonant RTD state in the well.